qemus/virtiso-whql/readme.md

   It contains every driver the official image has, and even the .MSI installer, so there is zero loss of functionality.

 > [!TIP]
-> See also [VirtISO](https://github.com/qemus/virtiso/) for a minimal image of the unsigned drivers.
+> See also [VirtISO](https://github.com/qemus/virtiso/) for a minimal image of the unsigned drivers as provided by Fedora.

 # Stars 🌟
 [![Stars](https://starchart.cc/qemus/virtiso-whql.svg?variant=adaptive)](https://starchart.cc/qemus/virtiso-whql)